ANDigital/and-microservices-course/docs/LABS.md

 Download [Burp](https://portswigger.net/burp) and run some tests on top of your API to see the output.
 A similar tool is be [SourceClear](https://sourceclear.io/) that you can also experiment with, your choice.

+## Alternative - Deploy to Heroku

+Configure your build pack for the application you built if the default one / provided one is not suitable.

+Look at [Procfiles]() and how those work in case your application does not start in Heroku.

+Please remember this is not using Docker, it's a vanilla deployment of your app - we will not be adding this into the CI pipeline!

 ## End